LiskHQ/lisk-docs/docs/about-lisk/bridged-tokens.md

 ## Superchain tokens deployed on Lisk

-This page summarizes officially reviewed tokens deployed on Lisk and their corresponding L1 addresses.
+This section summarizes officially reviewed tokens deployed on Lisk and their corresponding L1 addresses.
 The list is based on the [Superchain Token List](https://github.com/ethereum-optimism/ethereum-optimism.github.io).

 :::tip